Senate moves to avert rail strike amid dire warnings - KESQ

 Associated Press

-WASHINGTON (AP) — The Senate moved quickly Thursday to avert a rail strike that the Biden administration and business leaders warned would have had devastating consequences for the nation’s economy.
+WASHINGTON (AP) — The Senate was moving quickly Thursday in an effort to avert a rail strike that the Biden administration and business leaders say would greatly damage the economy.

-The Senate passed a bill to bind rail companies and workers to a proposed settlement that was reached between the rail companies and union leaders in September.
-That settlement had been rejected by some of the 12 unions involved, creating the possibility of a strike beginning Dec.
+Senate Majority Leader Chuck Schumer announced a deal to hold a series of three votes related to the rail negotiations, with the final vote on whether to bind rail companies and workers to a proposed settlement that was reached in September.

+That settlement had been rejected by some of the 12 unions involved, creating the possibility of a strike.
+The House has already voted to impose that agreement anyway.

+“I’m very glad that the two sides got together to avoid a shutdown, which would have been devastating for the American people, to the American economy and so many workers across the country,” Democrat Schumer told reporters.

+He spoke as Labor Secretary Marty Walsh and Transportation Secretary Pete Buttigieg emphasized to Democratic senators that rail companies would begin shutting down operations well before a potential strike would begin on Dec.
 9.

-The Senate vote was 80-15.
-It came one day after the House voted to impose the agreement.
-The measure now goes to President Joe Biden’s desk for his signature.

-“I’m very glad that the two sides got together to avoid a shutdown, which would have been devastating for the American people, to the American economy and so many workers across the country,” Democratic Leader Chuck Schumer told reporters.

-Schumer spoke as Labor Secretary Marty Walsh and Transportation Secretary Pete Buttigieg emphasized to Democratic senators that rail companies would begin shutting down operations well before a potential strike would begin.
-The administration wanted the bill on Biden’s desk by the weekend.

-Shortly before Thursday’s votes, Biden — who had urged Congress to intervene earlier this week — defended the contract that four of the unions had rejected, noting the wage increases it contains.
+Shortly before Thursday’s votes, President Joe Biden — who had urged Congress to intervene earlier this week — defended the contract that four of the unions had rejected, noting the wage increases it contains.

 “I negotiated a contract no one else could negotiate,” Biden said at a news briefing with French President Emmanuel Macron.
 “What was negotiated was so much better than anything they ever had.”